Skip to content

 provider: auto # "git", "hg", or "auto" (default: "auto")

-use_project_pr_prefix: false # prepend [<project>] to PR titles / CL descriptions
+use_project_pr_prefix: false # prepend [<project>] to PR titles / PR descriptions

 Environment Variable